1Lucifer12345/twitch-latest-working/README.md

     priority=[                                  # Custom priority in this case for example:
         Priority.STREAK,                        # - We want first of all to catch all watch streak from all streamers Priority.DROPS,                         # - When we don't have anymore watch streak to catch, wait until all drops are collected over the streamers
-        Priority.ORDER                          # - When we have all of the drops claimed and no watch-streak available, use the order priority (POINTS_ASCENDING, POINTS_DESCEDING)
+        Priority.ORDER                          # - When we have all of the drops claimed and no watch-streak available, use the order priority (POINTS_ASCENDING, POINTS_DESCENDING)
     ],
     enable_analytics=False,			# Disables Analytics if False.
 Disabling it significantly reduces memory consumption disable_ssl_cert_verification=False,	# Set to True at your own risk and only to fix SSL: CERTIFICATE_VERIFY_FAILED error